dgbeale/froggit/step-07/README.md

 # froggit step 07

-# Now everything working with 1 frog, let's now have 4 frogs
+# Now everything is working with 1 frog, let's now have 4 frogs

 1. Lets modify our frog variable to frog1 and add 3 more.
 But they wil still use the image frog1
 ```